-Ep.
-2: Why Your Time Feels Out of Control
+Why Your Time Feels Out of Control

 Feeling overwhelmed, overbooked, and burned out—but still saying yes to everything?
 You’re not alone.
 In this episode, I’m breaking down why smart, capable women constantly feel like they’re running out of time—and what’s actually behind that pressure.

 If you’re a people-pleaser juggling work, family, and everyone else’s expectations, it’s time to stop blaming your calendar and start reclaiming control.
+Ever say yes before checking your schedule, then wonder why you're burned out by Wednesday?
+If your to-do list looks like it belongs to three people and you're the one holding everything together—this is for you.

 In this episode, you'll learn:

-• One weekly action step to reset your schedule and reclaim your energy
+- One action step to reclaim your schedule this week (00:06:00)

 This is part 1 of a 3-part series designed to help people-pleasers take back their time—without guilt, drama, or a new planner you’ll never use.